TommasoBag99/QMC/README.md

                        average energy and acceptance rate calculation, and results display.
 - `QMC_input`: Input file for configuring the computations.
-- `file.xyz`: Coordinates file for the atoms in the simulated chemical system.
+- `[file].xyz`: Coordinates file for the atoms in the simulated chemical system.
 - `Makefile`: For compiling the source code and generating the executable.